zabereznikova/docs.de-de/docs/framework/configure-apps/file-schema/custom-element-1.md

 ## <a name="attributes"></a>Attribute

-Attribute und Attributwerte werden vom Benutzer definiert sind.
+Attribute und Attributwerte sind benutzerdefiniert.

 ## <a name="parent-element"></a>Übergeordnetes Element